Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 Many men first notice that they are passing urine differently.
 The stream may be weaker.
 It may take longer to get started.
 There may be more urgency, more dribbling, or more trips to the toilet at night.

 These symptoms are often linked with an enlarged prostate, especially as men get older, but that is not the only possible cause.
-Inflammation, infection, bladder irritation and other urinary conditions can also play a role.
+Prostatitis, bladder irritation, infection and other lower urinary tract problems can also cause similar symptoms.
+That is why urinary symptoms should be assessed properly rather than guessed at.

 Symptoms worth paying attention to include: